 Clean Water State Revolving Fund (CWSRF)

-CWSRF Applications will be considered for funding on an as-needed basis.
-To apply for CWSRF Funding, go to the CWSRF Application.
+To apply for CWSRF Funding, go to the

-The New Mexico Environment Department manages the Clean Water State Revolving Loan Fund Program (CWSRF).
-The CWSRF program provides a source of low-cost financing for a wide range of wastewater and storm water projects that protect surface and ground water.
-Funds may also be used for projects that control non-point source water pollution, such as a solid waste and septic tank installations.
+The Clean Water State Revolving Fund program provides low-interest loans to eligible entities for a wide range of wastewater and storm water projects that protect surface water and groundwater resources.
+Funds may also be used for projects that control non-point source water pollution.

 Program Eligibilities (Included, but not limited to)